 - Comparing yourself to the public market.
 Size matters.
 Salesforce and Oracle have revenue in the billions.
 Comparing yourself to companies at this kind of scale doesn’t set you up for realistic expectations.

 - Using a valuation service firm.
 A valuation firm is going to value all businesses virtually the same, no matter the industry.
-Software businesses are inherently more valuable because the revenue model naturally allows for recurring revenue and cost efficient growth.
+SaaS businesses are inherently more valuable because the revenue model naturally allows for recurring revenue and cost efficient growth.
 Valuation firms don’t take this into account.
 They value the discounted cash flow, not the recurring revenue, meaning you won’t get the premium bump you deserve.
 If you’re looking for a conservative take, this is the way to go.

-These three strategies will certainly give you an initial valuation, but the range will be so broad that it’s not useful in practical conversations.
+These three strategies will certainly give you an initial SaaS valuation, but the range will be so broad that it’s not useful in practical conversations.
 It might cause you to overestimate to a place of having unrealistic expectations (first two points) or underestimate to a point of underselling your business (last point).
 Instead of focusing on external factors, look at how your SaaS business is performing.

 Start with the Rule of 40.